-July has been a very busy month for our campground.
+Sherlock Campground will close for 2014 Season on October 15th.
 It is always best to make a reservation on-line www.mndnr/reservation or dial 1-866-857-2757.
 If full-service site are not available & a rustic site is generators are allowed 8:00am-10:00pm.
 Remember to bring your bikes to enjoy miles of paved trails.Contact the park office for more information: 218-773-4950.

 Be fascinated.
 Check out the naturalist programs and other activities scheduled at the park.

 Burning non-local firewood can spread invasive species, and it's against Minnesota state law.
 Learn more.
 Always buy your firewood at the park, or from an approved local vendor.
 Find firewood vendors for Red River State Recreation Area.